Cover Image Credit: Wikimedia

 Day 4: Tshokha

-Tshokha is a fascinating beautiful village in the hills.
-There are some nice cafes around, huts to stay and delightful small monasteries.
-From Tshokha, you can have views of enthralling mountain ranges.
+Tshokha has some of the nice and top monasteries in Sikkim.
+It is a fascinating beautiful village in the hills with some nice cafes, huts and views of enthralling mountain ranges.
 There will be a lot of charming Rhododendron trees and enchanting forest areas in between.
 There are a lot of wooden pathways till you reach Phedang.
 At Phedang, you can get places to take a little break, have your cup of tea and get refreshed for the journey ahead.

 It is a steep trek with some forest mid paths in between.
 Reach is less than ten kilometers away but may take around five to six hours – with Rhododendron trees and forest areas in between.
 There are a lot of wooden pathways till you reach Phedang.
 At Phedang, you can get places to take a little break, have your cup of tea and get refreshed for the journey ahead.

 After relaxing and refreshing at Dzongri, you can start to get back to Tshokha.
 It will take around 7 hours.
-Downhill is steep and faster but it aint as fast as you would have imagined.
+Downhill is steep and faster but it is not as fast as you would have imagined.

 From Yuksom, you will have to take local transportation back to Bagdogra or Siliguri.